Travel & Visa News

 The tax, which was proposed by the National Tourism Policy Committee and has been under consideration since before the pandemic, has been criticized by the local tourism industry, according to the Bangkok Post.

-Government officials say it will help offset medical costs tourists accrue at public hospitals, which totalled between US$8 and 11 million from 2017 and 2019, the tourism and sports minister Phiphat Ratchakitprakarn told reporters on Tuesday.
+Government officials say it will help offset medical costs tourists accrue at public hospitals, which totalled between US$8 and 11 million from 2017 and 2019, the tourism and sports minister told reporters.
 Despite this, tourists should not view it as free travel insurance.
 It will also support domestic tourism development.
 This year alone, the tax could generate more than US$115 million.

 New Passenger Validation System unveiled in Bangkok

-Bangkok’s Suvarnabhumi Airport has announced the activation of a new Passenger Validation System (PVS) from 1 September, 2022, as part of its overall security upgrade and service improvement.
+Bangkok’s Suvarnabhumi Airport has announced the activation of a new Passenger Validation System (PVS) as part of its overall security upgrade and service improvement.

 The PVS system is an important enhancement that is being made for the safety of all passengers and staff and to better improve traffic flow through Suvarnabhumi Airport, which is the primary international gateway to Thailand and aims to position itself as one of the world’s premier airports.